Time (Electric Light Orchestra album): Background and recording

-Concept and storyline
+Concept and story line

 Lynne's comments on the album's concept are as follows: in 1981, a man drifts into a state of twilight ("Twilight"), where he appears to have entered the year 2095, meets a Gynoid ("Yours Truly, 2095"), and reflects on the 1980s, "back when things were so uncomplicated" ("Ticket to the Moon").
 Walking down the same street from a hundred years before, he is dismayed by the plastic flowers and ivory towers which have grown on top of it ("The Way Life's Meant to Be").
 As he remains in this future period, he looks out his window depressed, watching the world go by ("Rain Is Falling").
 He attempts to send a letter in the form of a dream to his girlfriend in the past, but fails ("From the End of the World").